 Storytelling in the late 2010s had a bad propensity to paint the world in shades of black and white.
 Even situations rife with moral ambiguity tended to have a side the audience was intended to root for – whether or not such a proposition worked in practice varied.
 This is a trend that Marriage Story actively subverts.
 Both of its main characters are well-meaning, yet realistically flawed.
 I did hear some people express disappointment with this film for making the characters portrayed by Adam Driver and Scarlett Johansson too unlikable.
 While it is perfectly understandable given the lengths the characters go to in order to one-up the other, it’s just not the kind of film that can be parsed the same way as its contemporaries.
 Anyone searching for a film featuring good guys and bad guys won’t it find in Marriage Story.

 To be completely fair, Marriage Story does make a similar mistake as Little Women in that one disproportionally weak aspect does hold the film back: the character of Nora Fanshaw.
-I don’t know what it is with Laura Dern playing the worst character in a given film, but between Admiral Holdo from The Last Jedi and Nora Fanshaw here, she really needs to find better roles.
 While everyone else is realistically flawed, she comes across as a walking stereotype who enforces a potentially damaging double standard.
 Still, Marriage Story comes out ahead of contemporary efforts that do this because the narrative refuses to take sides – including hers.
 For the purposes of this list, I rank it ahead of Little Woman for providing a more interesting conflict.

-What Saving Private Ryan did for World War II, 1917 did for World War I. In a lot of ways, it seems a little redundant because feelings about the First World War have always been grim in hindsight.
-It took filmmakers several decades to realize that, while striking down fascism benefitted all of humankind, the Second World War was just as unglamorous as any other – more so given its unmatched death toll.
+What Saving Private Ryan did for World War II, 1917 did for World War I. In a lot of ways, it seems a little redundant because the First World War has always been a very unpopular conflict.
+It took filmmakers several decades to realize that, while striking down fascism benefited all of humankind, the Second World War was just as unglamorous as any other – more so given its unmatched death toll.
 Nonetheless, even with countless filmmakers telling audiences just how horrible war is, some could still find the idea of fighting in one exciting.

 If you wanted any film that shows war for what it is, 1917 would be the one to pick.
 War as Sam Mendes depicts it is not exciting; it is terrifying, damaging, and exhausting.
 At any moment, a calm-looking battlefield can turn against you.
 Nameless corpses are strewn across the battlefield, and there is nothing stopping the protagonists from joining them.
 At the end of the day, war is not fun, it is not meaningful, and it is certainly not glorious.
 For being one of the few anti-war pieces to clamp down on its themes without even the slightest hint of romanticism, 1917 is a laudable effort.